jnozzi/cocoadev.com/markdown/QuestionsOnAllocRelease.md

 ----

-It works because firstFunc() calls General/CFArrayCreateMutable().
+It works because firstFunc() calls CFArrayCreateMutable().
 The CF memory management rules say that any creation function (a function that returns a reference to a newly-created object and has the word "create" in it) is owned by the caller, and the caller is responsible for its release.

 I'm a Cocoa guy myself, but it works the same in either.
-In Cocoa, calling General/[[NSMutableArray alloc] init] will give you an General/NSMutableArray* that you must release on your own ([myMutableArray release]).
-General/[NSMutableArray array], on the other hand, will give you an AUTORELEASED General/NSMutableArray that you must retain before using (myMutableArray = General/[[NSMutableArray array] retain]).
+In Cocoa, calling [[NSMutableArray alloc] init] will give you an NSMutableArray* that you must release on your own ([myMutableArray release]).
+[NSMutableArray array], on the other hand, will give you an AUTORELEASED NSMutableArray that you must retain before using (myMutableArray = [[NSMutableArray array] retain]).
 Then when you're done with the object you would release it.
 The reference that the array method had created will then be taken care of by the autorelease pool.

 Hope that clears it up, I found Apple's documentation on the matter to be far too sparse a treatment, until I switched back and forth between the CF documentation and the Cocoa docs, and really studied it.
 Then I was able to understand it.

 ----
-So does that mean that General/CFArrayCreateMutable() creates an autoreleased General/CFArrayRef and hence the reason why the calling function is able to General/CFRelease() it?
+So does that mean that CFArrayCreateMutable() creates an autoreleased CFArrayRef and hence the reason why the calling function is able to CFRelease() it?
 Or is it just that CF works differently from regular Cocoa objects?
-And by the way, how do you autorelease a General/CFArrayRef object?
+And by the way, how do you autorelease a CFArrayRef object?

 Thanks for your help.
 It's helping me get a grip on memory management in Obj-C.
 ----
 The Core Foundation has no concept of autorelease.
-The original question specifically asked about General/NSArray and not General/CFArray.
+The original question specifically asked about NSArray and not CFArray.
 When using Cocoa and Cocoa memory management conventions, the implementation of firstFunc() is responsible for autoreleasing outArray so that the caller of firstFunc() has no memory management responsibility for outArray.
 When mixing straight Core Foundation with Cocoa conventions (irrespective of toll free bridging), which conventions to employ in which situations becomes muddy!

 For correct Cocoa memory management, firstFunc (which incidentally doesn't follow Cocoa naming conventions) should have been coded as follows:

-General/CFMutableArrayRef General/FirstFunc()
+CFMutableArrayRef FirstFunc()
 {
-      General/CFArrayCallBacks	     callBacks = { 0, NULL, NULL, General/IntegerCopyDescription, NULL };
+      CFArrayCallBacks	     callBacks = { 0, NULL, NULL, IntegerCopyDescription, NULL };
-      General/CFMutableArrayRef outArray = General/CFArrayCreateMutable(kCFAllocatorDefault, 0, &callBacks);
+      CFMutableArrayRef outArray = CFArrayCreateMutable(kCFAllocatorDefault, 0, &callBacks);

       // Add values to outArray

-      // take advantage of toll free bridging to overcome lack of CF functionality return [(General/NSArray *)outArray autorelease];
+      // take advantage of toll free bridging to overcome lack of CF functionality return [(NSArray *)outArray autorelease];
 }